Hepatitis B

 • those in whom a poor response to hepatitis B vaccination may occur (e.g. haemodialysis patients, persons with bleeding disorders vaccinated via the SC route).

-Post-vaccination serology is NOT recommended for other groups
+Post-vaccination serology is NOT recommended for other groups.

 A single booster dose (4th dose) of vaccine can be given to confirm non-responder status.
-Those who are still non-responders after being given the booster/4th dose should have 2 further doses of hepatitis B vaccine at monthly intervals, and be re-tested for anti-HBs levels at least 4 weeks after the last dose.
+Those who are still non-responders after being given the booster/4th dose should have 2 further doses of hepatitis B vaccine at monthly intervals and be retested for anti-HBs levels at least 4 weeks after the last dose.

 Work